- The Best Adjustable Kettlebell

 A traditional kettlebell is a compact, spherical weight with a handle on top.
 Adjustable weight kettlebells come in various shapes and sizes with the same looped handle on top.
 Whether an adjustable kettlebell will be the perfect complement to your home gym depends on how serious you are about kettlebells and what your fitness goals are.

-You don’t have to be super strong to use them, but they’re ideal for people who have some weight training background or even a couple of kettlebell sessions with a personal trainer under their belt.
+You don’t have to be super strong to use an adjustable kettlebell, but they’re ideal for people who have some weight training background or even a couple of kettlebell sessions with a personal trainer under their belt.
 For kettlebell-specific moves like kettlebell swings, good form is crucial for injury prevention—so a little skill and experience goes a long way.

 That said, even if you have experience with kettlebells, know that the adjustable weight variety sacrifices the traditional feel for versatility and relative compactness.
 In other words, the awkward shape and larger size (both of the handle and the weight) may take some getting used to.